andywalton7/sdk-test/source/includes/_allocate_with_service_filters.md

 Once the request is received, PRO attempts to allocate the consignments to the cheapest service that meets the criteria set out in the `filters` object.
 It then returns an array of Allocation Summaries, one for each allocated consignment.

 <aside class="note">
-  For full reference information on the <strong>Allocate With Service Filters</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/AllocateWithServiceFilters">Allocate With Service Filters API Reference</a></strong>.
+  For full reference information on the <strong>Allocate With Service Filters</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/AllocateWithServiceFilters">Allocate With Service Filters</a></strong> page of the API reference.
 </aside>

 > Example Allocate With Service Filters Request